What equipment do professional photographers use?

 Camera & Lenses

 Most DSLRs are bought with a kit lens, as you can’t use a DSLR body without a lens.
-It’s usually an 18mm to 55mm zoom lens, which is a real work-horse, but can only get you so far, before you need some other options.
+It’s usually an 18mm to 55mm zoom lens, a real work-horse, but it can only get you so far before you need other options.
 Upgrading your lens will probably be the first big upgrade you make too.
-Because there are a ton of options and many have a variety of applications, a new lens is a great place to start.
+Because there are many options and many have various applications, a new lens is a great place to start.
 A Prime Lens or a Nifty 50 is most photographers’ next step.
-It has a fixed focal length, so there’s no zoom, but it’s faster than a zoom and you’re able to achieve an amazing soft focus with it, and increase the depth of field as well.
+It has a fixed focal length, so there’s no zoom, but it’s faster than a zoom, and you’re able to achieve an amazing soft focus with it and increase the depth of field as well.

 Lastly, finding a specialized lens that really suits your specific needs makes a lot of sense when you’re thinking about upgrading.
 If you need clear long shots, or incredibly wide angles, buying a specialized lens made just for that specific application will really benefit your arsenal.